Adobe-Marketing-Cloud/aep-sdks-documentation/resources/migrate-to-swift.md

   pod 'AEPUserProfile'
 ```

-Save the `Podfile` and run `pod repo update` to update your local Cocoapods repository, then run `pod install`or `pod update` to update the application dependencies.
+Save the `Podfile` and run `pod repo update` to update your local Cocoapods repository.

+Once the previous command is complete, run `pod install`or `pod update` to update the application dependencies.

 ## Update SDK initialization